AmazingAng/WTF-Solidity/Languages/en/48_TransparentProxy_en/readme.md

 The logic of the transparent proxy is very simple: admin may mistakenly call the upgradable functions of the proxy contract when calling the functions of the logic contract because of the "selector clash".
 Restricting the admin's privileges can solve the conflict:

 - The admin becomes a tool person and can only upgrade the contract by calling the upgradable function of the proxy contract, without calling the fallback function to call the logic contract.
-- Other users cannot call upgradable function, but can call functions of the logic contract.
+- Other users cannot call the upgradable function but can call functions of the logic contract.

 ### Proxy Contract